 Staff and student data are collated and analysed for any negative impacts in terms of profile, retention, progression and attainment.
 Specific action has taken place for areas of under-representation, for example women in STEM, and action is taken through the self-evaluation process where there are any differences in attainment for people with protected characteristics.
-Our Equality Mainstreaming analysis is well underway and our report will be published in April 2021 along with our Equality Outcomes for the next four years.
+Our Equality Mainstreaming was published in April 2021, along with our Equality Outcomes for the next four years.